realZarvin/realZarvin/README.md

 ## About Me

-I’m a co-founder of Midas Labs, an onchain research & development lab focused on building cutting-edge Solana trading tools.
-We take existing trading strategies, optimize them for efficiency, and develop new methods to gain a competitive edge in the rapidly evolving onchain landscape.
-Our core philosophy is simple: tools first, protocols later—we build practical, high-performance solutions before scaling them into full-fledged systems.
+🔹 Onchain Researcher | Trader | Builder

+I specialize in onchain trading, research, and automation, constantly exploring new ways to refine trading strategies and optimize execution on Solana.
+My approach is rooted in data, efficiency, and innovation—whether it's automating trades, tracking wallet activity, or developing tools that give traders an edge.

+As the founder of Midas Labs, my focus is on redefining onchain edge by experimenting with new methodologies, minimizing inefficiencies, and creating advanced trading solutions.
+I believe in building tools first, protocols later—prioritizing real, practical advantages before scaling into broader systems..

 ![Animated Person Sitting](https://media4.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif?cid=6c09b952dqd2decpho1x8hf45voetqqpor1eiviyw5ow9i03&ep=v1_internal_gif_by_id&rid=giphy.gif&ct=g)

-# What We’re Building
+# What We’re Building at Midas Bot

  Midas Bot – A fully automated Solana trading bot for Discord, designed for memecoin traders, communities, and Solana enthusiasts.
 With real-time wallet tracking, copytrading, and instant trading execution, Midas Bot helps traders act on market opportunities faster than ever.